iraadit/CarND-Unscented-Kalman-Filter-Project/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program
+This Project is the seventh task (Project 2 of Term 2) of the Udacity Self-Driving Car Nanodegree program.

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+The main goal of the project is to apply Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements using C++.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

+The project was created with the Udacity [Starter Code](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project).

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see [this concept in the classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77) for the required version and installation scripts.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./UnscentedKF

-Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.

-INPUT: values provided by the simulator to the c++ program

-["sensor_measurement"] => the measurment that the simulator observed (either lidar or radar)

-OUTPUT: values provided by the c++ program to the simulator

-["estimate_x"] <= kalman filter estimated position x ["estimate_y"] <= kalman filter estimated position y ["rmse_x"]
-["rmse_y"]
-["rmse_vx"]
-["rmse_vy"]

 ---